-Adds an new node of node class DataType in the server object handle and returns the node identifer.
+Adds an new node of node class DataType in the object handle and returns the node identifier.
 The parameter nodeid is the requested new node identifier of the node to be created. parent is the parent node identifier and reftype the reference type or node identifier of the reference between the parent and the new node. brname is the browse name (see section Qualified Names) of the new node.
 The optional attrs parameter specifies attributes for the new node in form of a dictionary (see opcua attr default).
 If it is omitted, default values are used.
 The DisplayName attribute if left empty is preset to the name part of the browse name parameter.

-opcua add handle Method nodeid parent reftype outargs brname inargs cmd ?attrs?
+opcua add handle Method|SimpleMethod nodeid parent reftype outargs brname inargs cmd ?attrs?

-Adds an new node of node class Method in the server object handle and returns the node identifer.
-The parameter outargs describes the output arguments of the method as a list of zero or more pairs of data type and argument name.
-Likewise, inargs describes the input arguments of the method.
+Adds an new node of node class Method in the object handle and returns the node identifer.
+In the SimpleMethod command form the parameter outargs describes the output arguments of the method as a list of zero or more pairs of data type and argument names.
+To force an argument to be a scalar, the argument name must be prefixed with an exclamation mark.
+To force an argument to be an array, the argument name must be prefixed with an asterisk.
+Likewise, inargs describes the input arguments of the method with identical prefix rules.
+In the Method command form, both outargs and inargs must be provided as lists of dicts with the template obtained from opcua types empty Argument.
 The parameter cmd is the Tcl callback to handle the method invocation, see section Method Callbacks for more information.
 For the other parameters, refer to opcua add DataType.